georgjz/georgjz.github.io/_drafts/saa03.md

 published:  true
 comments:   true
 ---
-# SECOND DRAFT
+# THIRD DRAFT

 Welcome back, Adventurer.
 I hope the last time wasn't too hard on you.
 I admit it got a bit long (I strive to keep it under 2,500 words, the last one was 3,900).
 But we covered some important ground that will come in handy later.

 In this article (should I start calling them dungeons instead?
 Levels?
 Quests?
-I'll think about it), we will go about things a bit differently.
-Since the last article was heavy on the theory I want to keep this one a bit more practical.
+I'll think about it) we will go about things a bit differently.
+Since the [last article][1] was heavy on the theory, I want to keep this one a bit more practical.

 I promised you in the last article that you will create a sprite to display later on the SNES, so in this article, we will